Online Learning Technologies

 Media Capture Rooms

 The most common method is performed by holding a traditional class in a media capture room equipped with video cameras and microphones.
 The class is then streamed live on the Internet and is also archived for later viewing.
-Distance learning students view the classes via this web site:
+Online learning students view the classes via this web site:

 Media Capture Room